 You have a right to see what information we hold about you and can request to see it.

 You can also lodge a complaint about the way we manage your data with the Information Commissioner’s Office (ICO).
 More information is available on the ICO website.

 For more information, or to exercise your rights, please contact us.

-If you would like to request a copy of the personal information we hold about you, please send a description of the information you require, as well as proof of your identity, to: Theatre for a Change, Finsbury Business Centre, 40 Bowling Green Lane, London, EC1R 0NE.
+If you would like to request a copy of the personal information we hold about you, please send a description of the information you require, as well as proof of your identity, to: Theatre for a Change, Forma House, 40 Bowling Green Lane, London, EC1R 0NE.